 There are some significant narrative problems here:

 From their similarity, it is clear that vv.
-4:14b/37 and 4:15/44 are doublets, and it is a reasonable inference that one of the verses in each doublet may well be 'more original' than the other.
+4:14b/37 and 4:15/44 are doublets, and it is a reasonable inference that one of the verses in each doublet is 'more original' than the other.
 On this point it is worth noting that vv.
-4:14b-15 have no parallels in either Mk or Mt, while v.
+4:14b-15 have no parallels in either Mark (Mk) or Matthew (Mt), while v.
 4:37 has as a close parallel at Mk 1:28, and v.
 4:44 at Mk 1:39a.

 So the news about him spread quickly throughout all the region around Galilee.
 [Mk 1:28]

 In fact, the whole passage from vv.
-4:31-44 has a close parallel at Mk 1:21-39a, which, taking Markan priority as a given, is almost certainly the origin of these verses in Lk.
+4:31-44 has a close parallel at Mk 1:21-39a, which, assuming Markan priority, is almost certainly the origin of these verses in Lk.
 Consequently, either vv.
 4:14b-15 come from a non-Markan source, or are later interpolations in Lk, based on vv.
 4:37 and 4:44 respectively.